 There are a number of Principles of Treatment that is effective.
 For several decades now, research and experimentation in the laboratory and in real life has demonstrated that the following principles are valid:

 - Addictions are complex behavior paterns that have a number of causative factors in personal history, environmental factors, and behavioral and emotional “triggers.”

 - Treatment needs to be highly personalized for the addicted individual.

 - To be the most effective, treatment, while focusing on the specific addictive behavior, must approach it in the context of the patient’s personal, social, and other needs.

 - To be effective, treatment programs must be completed, not ended or terminated prematurely.

-- It is important to pursue the therapies identified as important fully and completely.
+- It is important to pursue the treatments identified as important fully and completely.

 - Treatment plans should be reviewed intermittently to assess progress and/or determine adjustments

 - Treatment should assess the involvement of other disorders or adverse behavior factors or patterns